miros/marathon-vault-role-plugin/README.md

 ## Vault plugin role policy

-In order to work plugin role needs permissions to read AppIds and issue SecretIds for roles in your `role_prefix` (plugin config) path
+In order to work plugin role needs permissions to read AppIds and issue SecretIds for roles with your `role_prefix` path (plugin config)

 ```hcl
 path "auth/approle/role/role_prefix-*" {